Rhynchostylis retusa

-Rhynchostylis retusa (also called foxtail orchid) is an orchid, belonging to the Vanda alliance.
+Rhynchostylis retusa (also called foxtail orchid) is an orchid belonging to the Vanda alliance.
 The inflorescence is a pendant raceme, consisting of more than 100 pink-spotted white flowers.
 The plant has a short, stout, creeping stem carrying up to 12, curved, fleshy, deeply channeled, keeled, retuse apically leaves and blooms on an axillary pendant to 60 cm long, racemose, densely flowered, cylindrical inflorescence that occurs in the winter and early spring.
-It is famous for its use as a hair-ornament worn by Assamese women during folk dance Bihu on the onset of spring.

 Distribution

 The plant is an epiphyte growing on tree trunks in open forests or at forest margins at elevations of 300–1500 m.
 It can be found in Bhutan, Cambodia, China (Guizhou, Yunnan), India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Philippines, Singapore, Sri Lanka, Thailand, and Vietnam.

-In India, the plant is most common in North-East, Orissa and Andhra Pradesh.
+In India, the plant is most common in the Northeast, Odisha and Andhra Pradesh.
 In Andhra Pradesh, the plant is called by Telugu name Chintaranamu.
 Due to bio-piracy, the plant is on the verge of extinction in India.
-Rhychostylis retusa is recognized as the state flower of Arunachal Pradesh and Assam in India as well the Uva Province of Sri Lanka.
+Rhynchostylis retusa is recognized as the state flower of Arunachal Pradesh and Assam in India, as well as the provincial flower of Uva Province in Sri Lanka.